torvalds/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 by the reference section below?
 Or do you have ideas how to improve the text?
-Then please take a moment of your time and let the maintainer of this document know by email (Thorsten Leemhuis <linux@leemhuis.info>), ideally while CCing the Linux docs mailing list (linux-doc@vger.kernel.org).
+Then please take a moment of your time and let the maintainer of this document know by email (Thorsten Leemhuis <linux@leemhuis.info>), ideally while CCing the GNU/Linux docs mailing list (linux-doc@vger.kernel.org).
 Such feedback is vital to improve this document further, which is in everybody's interest, as it will enable more people to master the task described here.